Taos, New Mexico

 The back side has 3 ski pods and 2 of them have a smattering of blue and green runs that are the most popular on the mountain off chairs 4 and 7.
 There are also some short advanced bowls like “Hunziker Bowl”, “High Noon”, and “El Funko” that are good places to hunt for hidden powder stash’s.

 New for the 2015/16 ski season is the Kachina Peak lift, which goes to the highest elevation of the resort and serves high altitude, open terrain.
 Some of this is very steep and it’s all pretty spooky.
 This used to be hike-to terrain that took over 45-minutes to climb from the top of 2 and 6 but the new lift has made it accessible to everyone who can handle the terrain.
 We have been there twice since the lift was installed and still haven’t been able to ski it because it was closed.

 Along the ridge to the west, and normally accessed by hiking from 2 and 6 is “The Ridge”.
 On the west side you have the West Basin area that has more of those steep avalanche chutes that I’ve only skied from the top a couple of times.
 The ones to the east are easier until you get over to Tresckow which is as far as I will go.
 Twin Trees Chute is just too steep and narrow.

-There is so much fantastic terrain at Taos you might not have time to eat, but there are a number of options if you do.
-The resort food is typical cafeteria fare for the most part, but the non-resort restaurants are something special.
+There is so much fantastic terrain at Taos you might not have time to eat.
+However, there are a number of options if you do.
+The resort food is typical cafeteria fare for the most part.
+It is the non-resort restaurants are something special.
 The Bavarian Lodge at the base of chair 4 has authentic German food.
 At the main base area, try the Hotel St. Bernard for unique upscale offerings if you can get a table or seat at the bar.